 Occidental's Midstream and Marketing segment transports produced oil and natural gas to market.

-Centurion Pipeline, a wholly owned subsidiary of Occidental Petroleum, is an oil-gathering, common carrier pipeline and storage system with approximately 2,900 miles of pipelines extending from southeast New Mexico across the
+Centurion Pipeline, a wholly owned subsidiary of Occidental Petroleum, is an oil-gathering and trunkline service common carrier pipeline with approximately 2,900 miles of pipelines extending from southeast New Mexico across the

 Permian Basin of West Texas to Cushing, Oklahoma.
-The system has throughput capacity of more than 720,000 barrels per day, and 7 million barrels of active storage capability.
-Centurion Pipeline also has more than 127 unloading stations located at strategic points in New Mexico, Texas and Oklahoma to allow for additional volumes to be delivered into Centurion Pipeline’s pipeline system.
+The system has throughput capacity of more than 720,000 barrels per day, and 7.1 million barrels of storage capability.
+Centurion Pipeline also has more than 128 unloading stations located at strategic points in New Mexico, Texas and Oklahoma to allow for additional volumes to be delivered into Centurion Pipeline’s pipeline system.

 Dolphin Energy owns and operates the Dolphin Pipeline, a 230-mile-long, 48-inch-diameter natural gas pipeline, which transports dry natural gas from Qatar's North Field to markets in the United Arab Emirates and Oman.
 Occidental has a 24.5 percent equity interest in Dolphin Energy.
-The Dolphin Pipeline has capacity to transport up to 3.2 billion cubic feet (Bcf) of natural gas per day and currently transports approximately 2.3 Bcf per day.
+The Dolphin Pipeline has capacity to transport up to 3.2 billion cubic feet (Bcf) of natural gas per day and currently transports approximately 2.2 Bcf per day and up to 2.5 Bcf per day in the summer.